Why have your portrait painted.

 Still early days, but the structure is there now.

-This is an ongoing project, and I’m always on the lookout for volunteers.
-If you can get to my studio in London SE12 and can spare a few hours to pose, please do get in touch.
+This is an ongoing project, and I’m often on the lookout for volunteers for portrait sittings.
+I particularly like working with people who have an interest in the creative process – who are curious about how a portrait is produced.
+If you can get to my studio and can spare a few hours to pose, please do get in touch.

 Commission a Nude Portrait